ajzo90/ajzo90/README.md

 * Good blog post on arithmetic coders and rANS. https://kedartatwawadi.github.io/post--ANS/
 * The Alias Method for Sampling from Discrete Distribution http://pandasthumb.org/archives/2012/08/lab-notes-the-a.html

-Other interests of mine includes startups, open source, building global remote teams, tech & science, chess, running marathons and mentoring.
+Other interests of mine includes startups, open source, building remote teams, tech & science in general, chess, running marathons and mentoring.

 Do you have overlapping experience or interests, don't hesitate to ping me here or https://www.linkedin.com/in/christianpersson-/?locale=en_US